 Adding in a Vitamin D supplement can help combat all the symptoms caused by a deficiency (and yes, mood disorders are a symptom).

 Diet is linked to so many things.
 We all know that we should limit our intake of unhealthy, processed foods.
 That we shouldn’t eat foods that are full of white sugar or corn syrup or whatnot.
 It can be a hard balance, especially since food is often used to self-medicate.

 I find in the months of seasonal depression I have to work harder at keeping this balance.
-And it doesn’t help that these months are also filled with all of our “food” holidays.
-A pint of ice cream might be a nice band-aid but a clean, healthy diet will be more of a cure.
+And it doesn’t help that these months are also filled with all of our “food” holidays!

 In the warmer months we live outside.
-I am in the garden or visiting the livestock or just enjoying my family in our yard.
+I am in the garden, visiting the livestock, or just enjoying my family in our yard.
 In the cooler months I have to force myself to get out there.
 Getting outside will expose you to the sun and force you to get out of your head and enjoy the day.